YahooArchive/mojito/docs/dev_guide/topics/mojito_using_contexts.rst

 Default Configurations
 **********************

-Default configurations are used when no context is given.
-These configurations are found in the object where the settings array has the string ``"master"`` as seen below.
+The configurations for the ``"master"`` context are used when no context is given.

 .. code-block:: javascript